hydroshare/hs_data_services/README.md

 ##### Post-Installation steps:

-Login to Django at {host_url}/his/admin with default username and password: 'admin' and 'default' From the admin settings page, change the admin password.
+Log in to Django at {host_url}/his/admin with default username and password: 'admin' and 'default' From the admin settings page, change the admin password.
 Create a new authentication token.